aws-samples/amazon-sumerian-hosts/packages/demos-babylon/README.md

 npm run start-babylon
 ```

-This starts a local web server and launches two new browser tabs.
-The tab that will have focus will be titled **"BabylonJS Sumerian Host Demos"**.
+This starts a local web server and launches a browser tab.
+The tab will be titled **"BabylonJS Sumerian Host Demos"**.
 Click on any demo to give it a try.
-(The other tab that opens contains integration test files.
-You can ignore that tab.)

 When you're finished with the demos, you can quit the local dev server by pressing CTRL-C in the same terminal in which you started the server.